 But, of course, what it really means is that he was covered with boils from the crown of his head to his feet, and the only place that was not covered with boils, because there was no skin, was his teeth.
 So great was his suffering.
 I have escaped with the skin of my teeth.

-Of the points of interest, to which I must come back a little later, there is only one other thing that I'd like to mention, and that is that the very last part of the words out of the whirlwind that the Lord speaks to Job deals with a creature called the Leviathan.
+Of the points of interest, to which I must come back a little later, there is only one other thing that I'd like to mention, and that is that the very last part of the words, out of the whirlwind that the Lord speaks to Job, deals with a creature called the Leviathan.
 Now, I'll point out when we come to it, it's a very interesting thing about the Leviathan, but I think at this stage I'd like to mention the fact that there's a great deal, once again, of learned discussion about what creature the Leviathan can be.
 And almost all authorities, including the margins of some of our Bibles, will say that Leviathan is the crocodile.
-Well, when you read what he says about Leviathan, and especially in the end when he says he's the king of beasts, [00:25:06] and he's absolutely unassailable in his pride, it can hardly be held to be the crocodile.
+Well, when you read what he says about Leviathan, [00:25:03] and especially in the end when it says he's the king of beasts and he's absolutely unassailable in his pride, it can hardly be held to be the crocodile.
 But a very interesting thing takes place these days.
-Dr. Armanillo has entered this field with his creationist society, and in their attempt to dispel as ridiculous the idea that we've got to go back 400 million years, and still in the history of the earth, you see, they discover that there are fossils that have both the footprints of a dinosaur and the footprints of man on the same piece of rock.
-Now, if, he says, if the dinosaur was extinct 400 million years ago, how can it possibly be on the same piece of rock as the foot of a man?
-Although it is 15 inches long, because there were giants in those days.
+Dr. O'Neill has entered this field with his creationist society, and in their attempt to dispel, as ridiculous, the idea that we've got to go back 400 million years and still in the history of the earth, you see, they discover that there are fossils that have both the footprints of a dinosaur and the footprints of man on the same piece of rock.
+Now, if, he says, if the dinosaur was extinct 400 million years ago, how can it possibly be on the same piece of rock as the foot of a man, although it is 15 inches long, because there were giants in those days?
 And the fact of the matter is that that 400 million years is absolute imagination.

-There's absolutely no kind of foundation for it at all, and Leviathan was on earth when man was upon earth, so he says.
-[00:26:08] And there's a great deal indeed to support it.
-But, when the Lord is talking about Leviathan, if you think of that creature that you see in the Natural History Museum of South Kensington, 70 feet long, one-third neck, one-third body, one-third tail, and a most savage display of teeth, then it's not surprising that the word that God says, when you see him, then you run for it.
+There's absolutely no kind of foundation for it at all, [00:26:03] and Leviathan was on earth when man was upon earth, so he says.

+And there's a great deal, indeed, to support it.
+When the Lord is talking about Leviathan, if you think of that creature that you see in the Natural History Museum of South Kensington, 70 feet long, one-third neck, one-third body, one-third tail, and a most savage display of teeth, it's not surprising that the word, that God says, when you see him, then you run for it.

 You're done when you see him.

-Now, I want you to keep that in mind, you see, when God speaks, he does come at the end to speak about Leviathan, and said some very remarkable things about it.
+Now, I want you to keep that in mind, you see, and said some very remarkable things about it.
 Now, I've spoken a little bit already about the sufferings of Job, and I would like to return to them, because I did speak about the various kinds of sufferings that there are, and you can see that these are exactly the things that Job suffered.
-And we can easily see that it's the divine wisdom that selected these three things to be emblematic of the total range of human sufferings.
-[00:27:06] There was, first of all, the sudden loss of all his possessions, 7,000 sheep, 3,000 cattle, and so on, 500 camels and other things.
+And we can easily see that it's the divine wisdom that selected these three things [00:27:02] to be emblematic of the total range of human sufferings.
+There was, first of all, the sudden loss of all his possessions, 7,000 sheep, 3,000 cattle, and so on, 500 camels and other things.

 And then, after that, there was the total loss of his family.

 That was bereavement.